 Wild Skiing in Doberar Ridgeline

 Skiers seeking a wilderness experience frequently travel to Doberar, Angemar, Chengizchal, … peaks on the northern slopes for backcountry ski and ski mountaineering in Iran.
 Late March to mid-April are the ideal months to go skiing in the area.
-From the top of point (over 4000 m), skiers can descend to the settlement of Lasem at 2550 m.
+From the top of the point (over 4000 m), skiers can descend to the settlement of Lasem at 2550 m.
 The valley that runs between the peaks is the ideal place to ski down.
-In a year with above-average spring snow cover and decent snow conditions, you may find uninterrupted ski-able snow all the way down to the Lasem Village.
-Skiers must ascend the hard slopes of the stated before valley from the settlement of Lasem in order to reach the different Doberar summits.
+In a year with above-average spring snow cover and decent snow conditions, you may find uninterrupted ski-able snow down to Lasem Village.
+Skiers must ascend the hard slopes of the stated valley from the settlement of Lasem to reach the different Doberar summits.

 Iran’s summits of Alam Kuh (4848 m) and Damavand (5671 m). are used for ski touring.
 For backcountry skiers, the Alborz Mountains, which are located north of Teheran and include Mount Damavand ski touring as their highest peak, nonetheless remain a true mystery.
 The Doberar Mountains and Alam Kuh ski tours have sturdy slopes that are never tracked and make for the best acclimatization terrain.